 What to Do If You Have Been Injured In the Workplace

 Workplace injuries are no laughing matter.
 If you have been injured in the workplace, you may be entitled to compensation for your injuries, as well as your expenses during this difficult time.
-Please contact the offices of Bader Law Firm, LLC if you have been injured at work.
+Please contact the offices of Bader Scott Injury Lawyers if you have been injured at work.
 There is no charge for a meeting with our experienced workplace injury attorneys in Atlanta.
 We would be delighted to discuss your case with you and review the specific facts and circumstances of your case to determine whether you may have a cause of action.
 Call us today!